MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-operations.md

 The logs will be output as a ZIP file in c:\rigel.

-## Managing Disk Space
+### Managing Disk Space
 <a name="Space"> </a>

-Downloaded logs on the device can consume disk space and if not regular cleaned can cause issues for normal functioning of the room.
-Teams rooms now cleans up downloaded logs after 30 days.
-IT admin can override download folder clean up on device through this registry setting.
+Downloaded logs on the device can take up disk space.
+If logs are not regularly cleaned up, they can interer with the normal functionality of the room.
+Teams Rooms deletes downloaded logs after 30 days.
+IT admins can override the log clean up using the device registry setting.

 |Setting|Allows|
 |:-----|:-----|